danian95/InstDocs/docs/source/chem442/manual/familiarization/Agilent8890GCMS.rst

     automatically identify all of the peaks in your data.
 9. Once you’re finished looking at the software, you may close it.
-10. If you are the last person using the GC-MS, go to Method and load the standby.M method (just look through the drop down menu as it should have recently been used).
+10. If you are the last person using the GC-MS, go to Method and load the :file:`standby.M` method (just look through the drop down menu as it should have recently been used).

 .. attention::